tinsukE/icekick/README.md

   // A state that can't be null, needs a default value private var nonNullState: Int by state(0)

-  // A shorter version of the above, with type infered by the default value private var nonNullShorterState by state(0)
+  // A shorter version of the above, with type inferred by the default value private var nonNullShorterState by state(0)
 }
 ```